top of page

 Fig. 1: Mediumband region in the delay spread-symbol period plane [1]

-Mediumband does not refer to any band of frequencies in electromagnetic (EM) spectrum, and also is not a modulation scheme or a coding scheme nor a transmitter precoding scheme or a receiver combining scheme or a detection algorithm, or an anything of that sort.
+Importantly, mediumband does not refer to any particular band of frequencies in the electromagnetic (EM) spectrum, and also is not a modulation scheme or a coding scheme or a transmitter precoding scheme or a receiver combining scheme or a detection algorithm, or an anything of that sort.

 REFERENCES